rrag/react-stockcharts/docs/md/COMING-SOON.md

 Guess this can be `1.0.0`

+1. Detailed documentation of each component and its props
 1. Explore spliting project into multiple modules, one for each type of indicator, chart type
 1. use d3 v4 individual modules